Amlamgog (Fort Folly First Nation) Microgrid Innovation Challenge

 Advancing Energy Independence for Amlamgog First Nation

-Amlamgog is seeking innovative energy solutions that integrate distributed generation and energy storage to reduce reliance on the provincial grid, lower costs, and support long-term sustainability.
+Amlamgog sought innovative energy solutions that integrate distributed generation and energy storage to reduce reliance on the provincial grid, lower costs, and support long-term sustainability.

-Amlamgog First Nation invites innovators to propose scalable, renewable energy technologies that enhance community energy resilience, reduce greenhouse gas emissions, and contribute to economic self-determination.
+Amlamgog First Nation invited innovators to propose scalable, renewable energy technologies that enhance community energy resilience, reduce greenhouse gas emissions, and contribute to economic self-determination.

 Challenge Statement

-The Amlamgog Community Microgrid Challenge is seeking innovative solutions to achieve electricity independence through cost-effective, renewable distributed energy generation or generation and storage solutions.
+The Amlamgog Community Microgrid Challenge sought innovative solutions to achieve electricity independence through cost-effective, renewable distributed energy generation or generation and storage solutions.

-The goal is to integrate a scalable microgrid solution that reduces greenhouse gas emissions and advances the community's path to energy independence.
+The goal was to integrate a scalable microgrid solution that reduces greenhouse gas emissions and advances the community's path to energy independence.

 Challenge Opportunity

-This Challenge presents a unique opportunity for innovators to collaborate with Amlamgog First Nation to identify energy generation solutions that support the community’s transformative energy and sustainability initiatives.
+This Challenge presented a unique opportunity for innovators to collaborate with Amlamgog First Nation to identify energy generation solutions that support the community’s transformative energy and sustainability initiatives.

 Challenge Background